 Dedicated team leaders and staff, including health professionals, attend camp and guide participants through a range of exciting activities and fun education.

-Juvenile arthritis affects one in every 1,000 Australian children but only 32 young people were able to attend this year’s Camp Footloose.
+Juvenile arthritis now affects one in every 800 Australian children but only 30 young people will be able to attend this year’s Camp Footloose.